Diversity & Inclusion Commission

 Membership & Terms

 The Diversity and Inclusion Commission shall consist of eleven (11) members appointed by the City Council broadly representative of the racial, ethnic, and religious groups in the community.
 Four (4) members will be designated as non-voting members of the commission and must represent local armed forces, commercial, industrial, and/or educational segments of the community.
 One (1) of the City Council members will be appointed to serve as an ex-officio member of the commission and will also be a non-voting member.
-Seven (7) additional members will be appointed as voting members who are citizens of the City.
+Seven (7) additional members will be appointed as voting members who are residents or business owners within the Warrensburg postal code area.
 Members of the commission shall be appointed by the Mayor with the approval of the City Council.
 The term of appointment shall be for three (3) years.
-No individual shall serve more than two (2) full consecutive terms on the committee.
+No individual shall serve more than two (2) full consecutive terms on the commission.

 |Barbara Mayfield||Vice Chair||2021|